-This week, Senator Elizabeth Warren unveiled yet another ambitious policy proposal: a $1.25 trillion plan to make college more affordable.
-It includes cancelling up to $50,000 in student loan debt for 95 percent of borrowers, billions of dollars for historically black colleges, and $100 billion in new money for the federal Pell Grant program.
+In April, Senator Elizabeth Warren unveiled yet another ambitious policy proposal: a $1.25 trillion plan to make college more affordable.
+It includes canceling up to $50,000 in student loan debt for 95 percent of borrowers, billions of dollars for historically black colleges, and $100 billion in new money for the federal Pell Grant program.

-The University of Vermont was founded in 1791 and sits on a lovely red brick campus a few hundred yards from Lake Champlain.
-The surrounding city of Burlington, where Bernie Sanders began his career in government as mayor in 1980, has a low-key vibe with streets full of restaurants and boutique clothing stores.
+The University of Vermont was founded in 1791 and sits on a lovely redbrick campus a short walk uphill from Lake Champlain.
+The surrounding city of Burlington, where Bernie Sanders began his career in government as mayor in 1981, has a low-key vibe, with streets full of restaurants and boutique clothing stores.
 Lately, the region has become a hub of small craft brewing companies.
-The fall foliage is beautiful and skiing opportunities in the nearby Green Mountains abound.
+The fall foliage is beautiful, and skiing opportunities in the nearby Green Mountains abound.

 This is one of the reasons why the state of Vermont spends relatively little of its own money on public colleges and universities.
 In 2017, the state allocated only $2,700 per student to higher education, less than half the national average of $7,640, and less than a third of neighboring New York.